DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Stanchev does not disclose that the imaging support information is a warning that a procedure to be performed in the imaging order information has a low imaging frequency or that an imaging direction in the imaging order information is different from a normal imaging direction.
+Stanchev does not disclose that the predetermined condition is that a procedure to be performed in the imaging order information has a low imaging frequency, or that the imaging support information is a warning that a procedure to be performed in the imaging order information has low imaging frequency.

-Regarding claim 3: Stanchev and Lewis disclose the medical imaging system according to claim 1, wherein the imaging support information includes information for an alert related to the imaging direction of an imaging site (Lewis – [0074]-[0075]; Stanchev - [0054] - positioning prompts, step 511; fig. 6H, [0058] - imaging parameters 641).
+Regarding claim 3: Stanchev and Nakatsugawa disclose the medical imaging system according to claim 1, wherein the imaging support information includes information for an alert related to the imaging direction of an imaging site (Stanchev - [0054] - positioning prompts, step 511; fig. 6H, [0058] - imaging parameters 641).

-Regarding claim 7: Stanchev and Lewis disclose the medical imaging system according to claim 1, further comprising: a storage that stores information on the imaging direction and notification necessity information as to whether to provide notification of the imaging support information in association with each other (Stanchev - [0061]-[0062] - memory 710, storage 730; fig. 5 and all associated description; Lewis – [0045], [0073]), wherein the hardware processor specifies the notification necessity information corresponding to the information on the imaging direction stored in the storage on a basis of the information on the imaging direction acquired as the imaging order information, determines, on the basis of the specified notification necessity information, whether the predetermined conditions are satisfied (Stanchev - fig. 5 and all associated description; Lewis – [0017], [0074]-[0075]), and outputs the imaging support information on the basis of the specified notification necessity information when the predetermined conditions are satisfied (fig. 5 and figs. 6A-H, and all associated description; Lewis – [0017], [0074]-[0075]).
+Regarding claim 7: Stanchev and Nakatsugawa disclose the medical imaging system according to claim 1, further comprising: a storage that stores information on the imaging direction and notification necessity information as to whether to provide notification of the imaging support information in association with each other (Stanchev - [0061]-[0062] - memory 710, storage 730; fig. 5 and all associated description), wherein the hardware processor specifies the notification necessity information corresponding to the information on the imaging direction stored in the storage on a basis of the information on the imaging direction acquired as the imaging order information, determines, on the basis of the specified notification necessity information, whether the predetermined conditions are satisfied (Stanchev - fig. 5 and all associated description); and outputs the imaging support information on the basis of the specified notification necessity information when the predetermined conditions are satisfied (fig. 5 and figs. 6A-H, and all associated description).

 Regarding claim 8: Stanchev discloses an imaging control apparatus, comprising: a hardware processor that acquires imaging order information including information on positioning ([0042] - GUI and console 110 implicitly disclose a hardware processor; fig. 5, at least steps 501-507), determines whether the acquired imaging order information satisfies predetermined conditions (fig. 5, [0057] - steps 521 and 522 are performed in response to user selections or displayed elements - "predetermined conditions"), and outputs imaging support information before start of the positioning when the imaging order information satisfies the predetermined conditions (fig. 5, step 522, [0058]; [0054] - prompts for positioning the patient are displayed at step 511, indicating that the patient is not yet positioned).
 Stanchev further discloses a range of imaging parameters including scanning start location, scanning end location, gantry tilt, field of view, scanning energy (kV), tube current (mAs), exposure time, exposure/dose (mSv), the number of projection images acquired for the session image, patient position, patient orientation, and the like ([0039]).

-Stanchev does not disclose that the imaging support information is a warning that a procedure to be performed in the imaging order information has a low imaging frequency or that an imaging direction in the imaging order information is different from a normal imaging direction.
+Stanchev does not disclose that the predetermined condition is that a procedure to be performed in the imaging order information has a low imaging frequency, or that the imaging support information is a warning that a procedure to be performed in the imaging order information has low imaging frequency.

 Regarding claim 13: Stanchev discloses a medical imaging method causing a hardware processor to perform: acquiring imaging order information including information on positioning ([0042]; fig. 5, at least steps 501-507); determining whether the acquired imaging order information satisfies predetermined conditions (fig. 5, [0057] - steps 521 and 522 are performed in response to user selections or displayed elements - "predetermined conditions"); and outputting imaging support information before start of the positioning when the imaging order information satisfies the predetermined conditions (fig. 5, step 522, [0058]; [0054] - prompts for positioning the patient are displayed at step 511, indicating that the patient is not yet positioned).
 Stanchev further discloses a range of imaging parameters including scanning start location, scanning end location, gantry tilt, field of view, scanning energy (kV), tube current (mAs), exposure time, exposure/dose (mSv), the number of projection images acquired for the session image, patient position, patient orientation, and the like ([0039]).

-Stanchev does not disclose that the imaging support information is a warning that a procedure to be performed in the imaging order information has a low imaging frequency or that an imaging direction in the imaging order information is different from a normal imaging direction.
+Stanchev does not disclose that the predetermined condition is that a procedure to be performed in the imaging order information has a low imaging frequency, or that the imaging support information is a warning that a procedure to be performed in the imaging order information has low imaging frequency.

 Regarding claim 14: Stanchev discloses a non-transitory computer readable recording medium storing a program causing a computer to perform: acquiring imaging order information including information on positioning ([0042]; fig. 5, at least steps 501-507); determining whether the acquired imaging order information satisfies predetermined conditions (fig. 5, [0057] - steps 521 and 522 are performed in response to user selections or displayed elements - "predetermined conditions");and outputting imaging support information before start of the positioning when the imaging order information satisfies the predetermined conditions (fig. 5, step 522, [0058]; [0054] - prompts for positioning the patient are displayed at step 511, indicating that the patient is not yet positioned).
 Stanchev further discloses a range of imaging parameters including scanning start location, scanning end location, gantry tilt, field of view, scanning energy (kV), tube current (mAs), exposure time, exposure/dose (mSv), the number of projection images acquired for the session image, patient position, patient orientation, and the like ([0039]).

-Stanchev does not disclose that the imaging support information is a warning that a procedure to be performed in the imaging order information has a low imaging frequency or that an imaging direction in the imaging order information is different from a normal imaging direction.
+Stanchev does not disclose that the predetermined condition is that a procedure to be performed in the imaging order information has a low imaging frequency, or that the imaging support information is a warning that a procedure to be performed in the imaging order information has low imaging frequency.

 Response to Arguments